We all come across this problem once in a while.

 Step 3: From now on, it’s really up to you

-By doing so, you can either back up your iPhone manually by clicking yourself through all of the different sections on the left sidebar, selecting and exporting files individually.
+By doing so, you can back up your iPhone manually by clicking yourself through all of the different sections on the left sidebar, selecting and exporting files individually.
 This can be very helpful if you just want to export certain files, pictures, or videos so you don’t have to go through the whole backup procedure every time.

 Step 4: Launch the backup wizard